-If you're looking to get recruited it's important to know who to build a relationship with - and NCSA has the info you'll need.
-The Assistant Men's and Women's Track Coach of the Alabama State University Women's Track program is LaShaunda Jones.
-Additional essential personnel are:
+If you're looking to get recruited it's important to know who to talk to - and NCSA provides the information you'll need.
+The Head Coach of the Alabama State University Women's Track program is Ritchie Beene.
+Other key staff are:

-Build a Free NCSA Profile to Start Connecting with Coaches
+Build a Free NCSA Profile to Begin Connecting with Coaches

 NCSA gives student student athletes the tools and information they need to improve their odds of being recruited by a Women's Track program, whether it's at Alabama State University or another school.
 Since 2000, NCSA has been connecting athletes and coaches which is a critical part of the recruiting process.
 This year on it's own you'll find 4489 Women's Track high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 3494 coaches at 1579 colleges Women's Track programs nationwide.

 If you want to join the Alabama State University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
 Starting that process early is crucial to your success.
 So make your free profile to become a confirmed NCSA Women's Track student athlete and start connecting with coaches at the Alabama State University Women's Track program today.